jbinteam/my_ROS1/README.md

-I contribute many ROS1 packages but never push anything online.
-So, I decided to start today (23/SEP/2025).
+I have contributed to many ROS1 packages but never pushed anything online.
+So, I decided to start today (23/SEP/2025)